Corneal Desiccation: Edward S. Bennett, OD, MSEd, FAAO, FSLS

 Test Procedures, Fitting/Refitting, Design and Ordering

 Slit Lamp Examination (with Contact Lenses):

-Both lenses decentered inferiorly and are not picked up adequately with the blink.
-Excessive edge clearance is present 360˚ OU.
+Both lenses decentered inferiorly and were not picked up adequately with the blink.
+Excessive edge clearance was present 360˚ OU.
 Some muco-protein filming was evident after the blink OU.

 Evaluation Without Lenses: